 Youth Viewpoints on Race.
 As was demonstrated by the Promises Project, youth are typically able to cooperate and enjoy friendship despite differences of culture, race, or religion.
 “The interesting thing about the south is that we played together, black and white, when we were seven, eight, nine, ten, but then when you got to be a teenager, all of a sudden segregation set in.” – Andrew Young, UN Ambassador from the United States (quote from PBS American Experience special about Jimmy Carter).

 When Children Speak Out.
 When children are given an opportunity to speak, they often exhibit great wisdom.
 An example is the video below of Severn Suzuki, who was at the time of the video, a spokesperson for the Environmental Children’s Organization (a group of twelve and thirteen year old children addressing global issues).
 This video is a message she deivered at the United Nations Conference on Environment and Development held in Rio de Janeiro, 3-14 June 1992.
 However, the message spoken is timeless.
-Note: Please click the play button only and ignore all other buttons and options which might take you to other YouTube content which may be offensive.
+Note: Please click the play button only and ignore advertising links which might take you to other content.

 Ability to Solve Complex Problems.
 In this video, a four-year-old girl solves a Rubic’s cube.